nfet/antonio-lagnada-resume/index.md

 # MOST RECENT EXPERIENCE

-### SENIOR SOFTWARE ENGINEER, EXPEDIA GROUP, SEATTLE, WA (Jun 2013 to May 2021)
+### Senior Software Engineer, Expedia Group, Seattle, Wa (Jun 2013 to May 2021)

 ### EG Loyalty (Apr 2019 to May 2021)

-An senior member of multiple pods responsible for the architecture, design, development and support of EG Loyalty enabling travel to Expedia Partners.
+>An senior member of multiple pods responsible for the architecture, design, development and support of EG Loyalty enabling travel to Expedia Partners.

-Activities:

 - Pod leader and Senior member and architect in collaboration with various groups and business product owners
 - Influence pod and teams across in building the partner loyalty travel platform